johngully/overdrive-download/README.md

 ```

 # Configuration
-Configuration of the the library are stored in a `.overdrivedownloadsrc` file.
+Configuration of the the library are stored in a `.overdrivedownloadrc` file.
 The configuration values are stored in a `json` format and are persisted across uses.
 A [CLI command](#example-config-creation) `odm config` has been created to simplify the process of creating.

 > Running the `odm config` command additional times will update the config file with new values.
 Each execution of the command is additive, which means that you are not required to specify all the values every time.